Healthy Pumpkin Bread

 That said, most pumpkin breads are far from being a health food.
 They’re loaded with sugar and lack fiber, so I set out to create a pumpkin bread recipe that’s lower in sugar and made with a higher-fiber flour, but still tasty and satisfying.
 And I finally nailed it!

-• whole wheat pastry flour – whole wheat pastry flour works better than regular whole wheat flour if you’re looking for the light and fluffy bread that regular all-purpose flour provides, but still want the nutrients of whole wheat flour.
-If you can’t find whole wheat pastry flour you can also use white whole wheat flour, 1 cup all-purpose and 2/3 cup regular whole wheat or 1 2/3 cup all-purpose.
-Lots of options!
+• whole wheat pastry flour whole wheat pastry flour works better than regular whole wheat flour if you’re looking for the light and fluffy bread that regular all-purpose flour provides, but still want the nutrients of whole wheat flour.
+My favorite brand is Bob’s Red Mill Whole Wheat Pastry Flour.

 • cinnamon – the perfect spice pairing for this bread.